ibrahim-kocyigit/kocyigit-dsml/backlog/00_calculus_syllabus.md

 ---

 ## Lesson 8: Applications in Machine Learning

 - **Topics Covered:**
   - Gradient descent in linear regression.
   - Optimization in deep learning.
   - Regularization and its mathematical foundations.
+    - *More Variety:* Briefly mention other ML algorithms and how they are related to optimization, and/or how calculus concepts show.
+(E.g., Support Vector Machines (SVMs) are related to Convex Optimization)

 - **Hands-On Project:** Optimize a logistic regression model using gradient descent.
 - **Real-World Example:** Regularization in machine learning models.

 ---

 ## Course Features

 - **Hands-On Projects:** Each lesson includes a practical project to apply the concepts learned.
 - **Real-World Examples:** Concepts are illustrated using datasets and scenarios from machine learning.
 - **Integration with Machine Learning:** Explicit connections are made between calculus concepts and their applications in machine learning.